LCA-CI-builds-repair/skypilot/CONTRIBUTING.md

-# Contributing to SkyPilot
+# Contributing to SkyPilot```
+To run smoke tests (NOTE: Running all smoke tests launches ~20 clusters):
+# Run all tests except for AWS and Lambda Cloud
+pytest tests/test_smoke.py

+# Terminate a test's cluster even if the test failed (default is to keep it around for debugging)
+pytest tests/test_smoke.py --terminate-on-failure

+# Re-run last failed tests
+pytest --lf

+# Run one of the smoke tests
-Thank you for your interest in contributing to SkyPilot!
+pytest tests/test_smoke.py::test_minimalor your interest in contributing to SkyPilot!
 We welcome and value all contributions to the project, including but not limited to:

 * [Bug reports](https://github.com/skypilot-org/skypilot/issues) and [discussions](https://github.com/skypilot-org/skypilot/discussions)